Beyonce Bit In The Face By Mystery Actress, Says Tiffany Haddish

 One of Teigen’s Twitter followers asked if the biter was Gwyneth Paltrow and she replied, “no I love her.”
 After another follower said, “SPILL IT CHRISSY,” Teigen wrote, “deep down, you know.”
 Teigen later said her “initial guess was wrong” and that the real culprit is someone she would “never have guessed.”

-Other actresses being dragged into the “Who Bit Beyonce?” controversy include Lena Dunham, Jennifer Lawrence and Taraji P. Henson.
-Dunham is currently the top bet according to Metro US.
+Other actresses being dragged into the “Who Bit Beyonce?” controversy include Lena Dunham, Jennifer Lawrence, and Taraji P. Henson.
+Dunham is currently the top bet, according to Metro US.
 Lawrence was likely in New York City when the biting brouhaha happened, Vulture pointed out.
 Henson, meanwhile, has been cleared by Haddish.